 At the Core of a Le Moyne Education

-Le Moyne's Core Curriculum is central to our Catholic and Jesuit mission of graduating students who are educated in the liberal arts and sciences, passionately curious, and actively engaged in the promotion of peace and justice in their personal and professional lives.
-Le Moyne graduates are committed to building and serving the world in dynamic, principled and generous ways.
+Le Moyne's Core Curriculum is central to the College's Catholic and Jesuit mission of cultivating whole persons, students who are liberally educated, passionately curious, and actively engaged in the promotion of peace and justice in their personal and professional lives.
+We send forth graduates who are committed to building and serving the world in dynamic, principled and generous ways.
 Inspired by the signature Jesuit quest to seek God in all things, the Core fosters an understanding of knowledge as a means to service and leadership in an interdependent world.

-Through the Core sequence, students develop knowledge and skills across multiple disciplines and the confidence to engage in intellectual inquiry as members of a global community.
-Their liberal education empowers students to explore diverse ways of knowing, to appreciate cultural and artistic expression, to understand the moral, ethical, and political frameworks essential to making fair and just decisions, and to pursue new intellectual experiences as integral to the life-long process of self transformation.
+Through the Core sequence, students not only attain the knowledge and skills associated with scholarly understandings of multiple academic disciplines; they also develop the confidence to engage in intellectual inquiry as members of a global community.
+Their liberal education empowers them to explore diverse ways of knowing; to appreciate cultural and artistic expression; to understand the moral, ethical and political frameworks essential to making fair and just decisions; and to pursue new intellectual experiences as integral to the life-long process of self-transformation.